danielelozzi/SPEED/README.md

     * `stats_per_instance.csv`: Statistics for each individual tracked object instance.
     * `class_id_map.csv`: A utility file that maps tracking IDs to class names.

+### Description of Output Plots

+The "Generate Plots" tab can create several visualizations for each analyzed event segment.
+Here is a description of each:

+* **Duration Histograms (`histograms`)**
+    * **Purpose**: Shows the frequency distribution of the durations of fixations, blinks, and saccades.
+    * **Usefulness**: Helps to quickly understand if eye movements or blinks were predominantly short or long during a segment.

+* **Path Plots (`path_plots`)**
+    * **Purpose**: Visualizes the sequence of gaze points (Gaze Path) or fixations (Fixation Path) over time.
+    * **Usefulness**: Allows for the reconstruction of the user's visual path on the screen (un-enriched data, in pixels) or on a normalized surface (enriched data).

+* **Heatmaps (`heatmaps`)**
+    * **Purpose**: Generates a density map that highlights the areas where gaze (Gaze Heatmap) or fixations (Fixation Heatmap) were most concentrated.
+    * **Usefulness**: Provides an immediate view of the areas of greatest visual interest.
+Hotter areas (red) indicate more attention.

+* **Pupillometry (`pupillometry`)**
+    * **Purpose**: Shows the trend of the pupil diameter (in mm) over time.
+The plot can include a colored background: green when the gaze is on the tracked surface, red when it is not (requires enriched data).
+Spectral analyses (Periodogram and Spectrogram) are also generated to examine the frequencies of pupil fluctuation.
+    * **Usefulness**: Pupil diameter is often correlated with cognitive load, effort, and emotional response.
+Spectral analysis can reveal rhythmic patterns not visible in the raw signal.

+* **Gaze Fragmentation (`fragmentation`)**
+    * **Purpose**: Displays the speed of the gaze (pixels/second) over time.
+    * **Usefulness**: High fragmentation values indicate more erratic and less stable visual scanning, which can be an index of uncertainty or widespread visual exploration.

+* **Advanced Time Series (`advanced_timeseries`)**
+    * **Purpose**: Offers a series of detailed plots over time, including the amplitude and velocity of saccades and a binary representation of the presence of blinks.
+    * **Usefulness**: Provides a more in-depth analysis of the dynamics of individual ocular events during a segment.

+### Custom Video Composition

+The "Generate Videos" tab is a powerful tool for creating dynamic visualizations that combine the scene video with eye-tracking data.
+The options can be combined to create highly informative outputs.

+* **Structural Video Options**
+    * **Trim video to include selected events only**: Instead of generating a video of the entire session, this option creates clips that start with a selected event and end at the beginning of the next, focusing attention only on the salient moments.
+    * **Crop & Correct Perspective**: If AprilTags were used, this option straightens the video image to show only the tracked surface (e.g., a PC screen) as a perfect rectangle, correcting for distortions due to head angle.

+* **Data Overlays**
+    * **Gaze Point**: Draws a circle (usually red) indicating exactly where the user is looking in each frame.
+    * **YOLO Detections**: If YOLO analysis was performed, this option draws bounding boxes around detected objects, with labels showing the class name and tracking ID.
+    * **Internal Camera (PiP)**: Shows the video from the camera recording the user's eye in a small Picture-in-Picture frame, useful for verifying tracking quality.
+    * **Event Text**: Displays the name of the current event at the top of the screen, providing immediate context about what is happening in the session.
+    * **'On Surface' Text**: Shows a text indicator (usually green) when the participant's gaze is within the boundaries of the tracked surface (requires enriched data).
+    * **Pupillometry Plot**: Renders a real-time graph of the pupil diameter directly onto the video.
+    * **Fragmentation Plot**: Similar to the above, but shows the trend of gaze speed.

+* **Combining Features**
+    The real power lies in combining these options.
+For example, you can create a video that:
+    1. Is **trimmed** to show only the "Difficult Task" event segment.
+    2. Has the **perspective corrected** onto the computer screen.
+    3. Shows the user's **gaze point** and **YOLO boxes** on specific interface buttons.
+    4. Displays the **pupillometry plot** in a corner to visually correlate the increase in pupil diameter with complex actions.
+    5. Shows the **"Difficult Task"** text at the top for clear contextual reference.
 ---
 ## 🧪 Synthetic Data Generator (`generate_synthetic_data.py`)